F286/TowerDefence/README.md

 - Important to have an open atmosphere.
 That is, an atmosphere of open conversation about how code is structured and ways of accomplishing tasks.

-- Read Extreme Ownership by Jocko Willink.
+- Important to have ownership and responsibility.
+Will make work feel meaningful.
+Read Extreme Ownership by Jocko Willink.

 ## Design